BIMSBbioinfo/pigx/README.md

   --snakeparams SNAKEPARAMS               Additional parameters to be passed down to snakemake, e.g.
                                               --dryrun    do not execute anything
-                                              --forceall  re-run the whole pipeline
+                                              --forceall  re-run the whole pipeline --target TARGET                         Stop when the named target is completed instead of running the whole pipeline.
+The default target is "final-report".
+Pass "--target=help" to describe all available targets.

+This pipeline was developed by the Akalin group at MDC in Berlin in 2017.
 ```

 # Input parameters